 Social media is free online advertisement and doing it right can make a big difference.
 Raise awareness for your business in any way possible, but don’t just tweet or post anything.
 Make sure the content you put out there is full of valuable information and be sure to show what your business is truly about.

 It’s A Lot of Work

 SEO differs for each type of industry and market.
 Pest control SEO is different than ecommerce SEO, which is different from HVAC SEO, and so on.
 The tips above are a great way to start a solid SEO campaign for a local pest control company.
 It’s imperative to be mindful of each tactic when you create a strategy for your site, as your campaign will be stronger when all cylinders are firing.

 Luckily, WorkWave has a wide range of SEO knowledge, especially in the pest control industry.
-We’ve worked with hundreds of pest control companies around the country, helping them grow through digital marketing.
-If you don’t want to spend the hours creating an SEO strategy for your local business, contact us today and our Digital Marketing Specialists will do what they do best – help your company flourish.
+We’ve worked with hundreds of pest control companies across the country, helping them grow through complete digital marketing campaigns.
+If you don’t want to spend the hours creating a successfull SEO strategy for your local business, contact us today and our Digital Marketing Specialists will do what they do best – help your company flourish.